Feijoa sellowiana: Sale and shipping

-Ripe fruit is prone to bruising; difficulty maintaining the fruit in good condition for any length of time, along with the short period of optimum ripeness and full flavor, probably explains why feijoas are not exported frequently, and are typically sold close to where they are grown.
+Ripe fruit is prone to bruising; difficulty maintaining the fruit in good condition for any length of time, along with the short period of optimum ripeness and full flavour, probably explains why feijoas are not exported frequently, and are typically sold close to where they are grown.
 However, intercontinental shipping of feijoa by sea or air has been successful.

 Because of the relatively short shelf life, storekeepers need to be careful to replace older fruit regularly to ensure high quality.
 In some countries, they also may be purchased at roadside stalls, often at a lower price.

 Feijoas may be cool-stored for approximately a month and still have a few days of shelf life at optimum eating maturity.
 They also may be frozen for up to one year without a loss in quality.